Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->
-# Azure Verified Module for Azure Virtual Networks
+# Complete example for AVM virtual network module

 This sample shows how to create and manage Azure Virtual Networks (vNets) and their associated resources with all options enabled.